• Facebook

 Have you ever had a huge meal right before you went to bed and then felt awful because your stomach didn’t seem to sit right or you were extremely bloated?

 An easy way to avoid this is to stay away from eating before you go to sleep so that your stomach has enough time to digest the food properly.
-You’ll also avoid adding on pounds because you aren’t hibernating right after you eat.

-So keep the late-night meals and snacks away and your sleep schedule and body will thank you in more ways than one!
+So keep the late-night meals and snacks away and your sleep schedule and body will thank you in more ways than one.

 Doing all of these things can definitely help you feel more relaxed so that you’ll be ready for bed and you’ll have a better night’s sleep.